Roundtable Sessions

 People

 We are actively supporting our people to remain employable for the long-term, while addressing customer and societal needs.
-Meanwhile, our community investment activities are mainly delivered through the Z Zurich Foundation.
+Meanwhile, our community investment activities are mainly delivered through the Zurich Foundation.
 Its purpose is to create a brighter future for vulnerable people.

 Meet our speakers: